zstrathe/zstrathe.github.io/index.md

 ---

-### Comparing Deep Learning Text Generation Models Trained with Song Lyrics
+### Comparison of Deep Learning Text Generation Models Trained with Song Lyrics
 Term Project for CIS 732: Machine Learning & Pattern Recognition

 * Trained and evaluated unconditional text generation language models with a text corpus of song lyrics, utilizing recurrent neural networks (RNNs) and generative adversarial networks (GANs) in Python with the PyTorch deep learning framework